 On this page we will dig into how to install a French drain system to reduce drainage problems in your lawn, yard or garden.
 Officially a French drain is a gravel drain with no pipe.
 The water just collects in and travels through in a gravel or stone filled channel that starts from the surface or just below it.
 But in modern times, and for practical purposes, we will consider a French drain to include a drainage pipe in the gravel.

 Another difference you will notice here is that while other drainage guides recommend fairly narrow trenches for their French Drains - often only 6 inches wide - my recommendation is that your trenches be between 8 and 12 inches wide for the following reasons:

 A wider French drain will last longer because the primary cause of failure in a French drain is silting up of the spaces between the gravel by clay and soil - and a wider system simply has more gravel in it and takes longer to clog up.
-It is also best if the French drain trench is wrapped in permeable landscape cloth (the type water flows through) and the pipes is covered in drain sleeve fabric to further slow down any clogging by clay and soil particles.
+It is also best if the French drain trench is wrapped in permeable landscape cloth (the type water flows through) and the pipes are covered in drain sleeve fabric to further slow down any clogging by roots or soil particles.
 Digging a drainage system is a big job - be sure to do all you can to make your hard work last as long as possible.